1. Lavender Essential Oil

-Lavender is a must-have essential oil.
-Lavender create balance and harmoy within the body.
-It is gentle and one of the safest essential oils to use, and can safely be used undiluted for a variety of ailments.
+Lavender is one of the best essential oils.
+Lavender creates balance and harmony within the body.
+It is gentle and one of the safest herbal treatment to use, and can safely be used undiluted for a variety of ailments.
 It has relaxing, anti-inflammatory, analgesic, and cytophylactic properties.
-Lavender can help to keep mosquitos away while acting as a local anesthetic on a bug bite.
+All-natural essential oils like Lavender can help to keep mosquitos away while acting as a local anesthetic on a bug bite.
 Lavender’s vulnerary property can help heal a burn or cut by applying a single drop to the site.
-Lavender’s anxiolytic and sedative properties can help settle the mind during stressful situations or at bedtime by inhalation (breathing in a few drops from tissue or by diffusing lavender in an essential oil diffuser).
+Lavender’s anxiolytic and sedative properties can help settle the mind during stressful situations or at bedtime through aromatherapy and inhalation and (breathing in a few drops from tissue or by diffusing lavender in an essential oil diffuser).

 Tea tree is the best pimple blaster.
-Regardless if you have acne prone skin or the odd breakout, a drop of tea tree essential oil can be added to your DIY face cleanser, serum, or clay mask.
+Regardless if you have acne-prone skin or the odd breakout, a drop of an organic essential oil like can be added to your DIY face cleanser, serum, or clay mask.
 For spot treatment, apply diluted tea tree to the spot with a q-tip.
 One application of the spot treatment should be enough: the pimple should dry up within 24 hours.